awwright/http-progress/draft-wright-http-patch-byterange.md

 In the case of "bytes", exactly those bytes are changed.
 However, a unit MAY define write semantics different from a read.
 For example, if a Content-Range field identifies an item in a JSON array, a write may add or remove a leading or trailing comma, not technically part of the item itself, in order to keep the resulting document valid.

-The client MUST NOT send an `unsatisfied-range` form (e.g. `bytes */1000`), this is not meaningful.
+The client MUST NOT send the unsatisfied-range form (e.g. `bytes */1000`); this is not meaningful.

-The client MAY indicate the anticipated final size of the document by providing a `complete-length`, for example `bytes 0-9/10`.
-This value does not affect the success of the write, however the server MAY use it for other purposes, especially for deciding when an upload in multiple parts has finished.
+The client MAY indicate the anticipated final size of the document by providing a complete-length, for example `bytes 0-11/12`.
+This value does not affect the success of the write, however the server MAY use it for other purposes, especially for preallocating an optimal amount of space, and deciding when an upload in multiple parts has finished.

-If the client does not know or care about the final length of the document, it MAY use `*` in place of `complete-length`.
-For example, `bytes 0-9/*`.
+If the client does not know or care about the final length of the document, it MAY use `*` in place of complete-length.
+For example, `bytes 0-11/*`.
 Most random access writes will follow this form.

-Other `Content-` fields in the patch document have the same meaning as if used in the headers of a PUT request.
+Other "Content-" fields in the patch document have the same meaning as if used in the headers of a PUT request.

 ## The multipart/byteranges media type

-The following is a request with a `multipart/byteranges` body to write two ranges in a document:
+The following is a request with a "multipart/byteranges" body to write two ranges in a document:

 ~~~ example
 PATCH /uploads/foo HTTP/1.1